-8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil aggregate stability ratings should typically be 5 to 6, normally 6.
-Surface organic matter adheres to the soil surface.
-Soil surface fragments will typically retain structure indefinitely when dipped in distilled water.
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): A-horizon should be 4 to 10 inches thick with mollic (dark) colors when moist.
-Structure typically is medium to fine granular at least in the upper A-horizon.
-10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Combination of shallow and deep rooted species (mid & tall rhizomatous and tufted perennial cool-season grasses) with fine and coarse roots positively influences infiltration.
-11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None - natural pan appears at roughly 4 to 16 inches with "biscuit-top" appearance at top of pan.
-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Mid cool-season rhizomatous grasses > Mid/tall cool-season bunchgrasses > Sub-dominant: Shrubs = Short warm-season grasses > Mid/tall warm-season grasses = Grass-likes = Forbs > Other: Short cool-season bunchgrasses Additional: 13.
-Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Very little evidence of decadence or mortality.
-Bunch grasses have strong, healthy centers and shrubs are vigorous.
-14. Average percent litter cover (%) and depth (in): 15.
-Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): Production ranges from 1,100-2,200 lbs./acre (air-dry weight).
-Reference value production is 1,600 lbs./acre (air-dry weight).
-16. Potential invasive (including noxious) species (native and non-native).
+- 8. Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil aggregate stability ratings should typically be 3 or greater.
+Surface organic matter usually adheres to the soil surface.
+Soil surface fragments will typically retain structure at least for short periods when dipped in distilled water.
+Some fragments will dissolve in less than 1 minute. - 9.
+Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): A-horizon should be 1 to 5 inches thick but with light to dark gray colors when moist.
+Structure typically is platy parting to subangular blocky or occasionally fine granular in the upper 1/2 inch. - 10.
+Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Combination of shallow and deep rooted species (mid rhizomatous grasses, tufted perennial cool-season grasses, and short warm-season grasses) with fine and coarse roots positively influences infiltration.
+Infiltration is not often affected by a change in plant composition as the rhizomatous cool-season species typically dominate. - 11.
+Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): A-horizon naturally has some platy structure.
+Compaction layers, if formed by management, do not typically persist.
+Compaction will be difficult to determine.
+Evidence of compaction can sometimes be confirmed by signs of recent concentration of livestock. - 12.
+Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):

+Dominant: Rhizomatous wheatgrasses >>

+Sub-dominant: Short/mid warm-season grasses >

+Other: Tall cool-season bunchgrass = Forbs > Grass-likes > Shrubs

+Additional:

+- Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Very little evidence of decadence or mortality.
+Bunch grasses have strong, healthy centers and shrubs are vigorous. - 14.
+Average percent litter cover (%) and depth ( in): Liiter cover ranges from 20 to 60 percent.
+Lower litter levels would occur during extended dry periods.
+Normal levels are roughly > 40%.
+Litter depth is less than 1/4 inch. - 15.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annualproduction): Total annual production ranges from 900 to 2,000 pounds per acre, with the reference value being 1,500 pounds per acre (air-dry asis).

+- 16. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: State and local noxious weeds 7.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: State and local noxious weeds - 17.
 Perennial plant reproductive capability: All species exhibit high vigor relative to climatic conditions.
 Do not rate based solely on seed production.
 Perennial grasses should have vigorous rhizomes or tillers.